aress31/burpgpt/README.md

 [![Java CI with Gradle](https://github.com/aress31/burpgpt/actions/workflows/gradle-build.yml/badge.svg)](https://github.com/aress31/burpgpt/actions/workflows/gradle-build.yml)

-`burpgpt` utilises the power of artificial intelligence to identify potential security vulnerabilities that traditional "dumb" scanners might overlook.
-It sends traffic to a user-specified `OpenAI` model for analysis within the passive scanner.
-By providing the ability to customise prompts, this extension offers limitless possibilities for analysing web traffic according to specific user requirements.
+`burpgpt` leverages the power of `AI` to detect security vulnerabilities that traditional scanners might miss.
+It sends web traffic to an `OpenAI` model specified by the user, enabling sophisticated analysis within the passive scanner.
+With customisable prompts, this extension offers endless possibilities for tailored web traffic analysis to meet the specific needs of each user.

 The extension's objective is to provide a context-relevant security report that delivers an automated yet human-readable summary of potential security issues in the application.
-As such, it presents a fast and convenient approach to integrating the capabilities of AI and natural language processing into security assessments.
-It also alleviates the workload on security professionals while offering them a higher-level overview of the scanned application/endpoints.
+As such, it presents a fast and convenient approach to integrating the capabilities of `AI` and natural language processing into security assessments.
+It also alleviates the workload on security professionals while offering them a higher-level overview of the scanned application.

 ## Features